 After the first step is completed, and your family petition has been approved, the wait for a green card begins.
 Often, this process can take a long time, lasting several years.

 There are various problems which can arise both before and after you’re granted a green card.

-Permanent Residence Attorney – Our Redlands permanent residence services cover all aspects of the green card process.
+Permanent Residence And Green Card Services – Our Redlands permanent residence services cover all aspects of the green card process.
 This includes helping you with conditional green card issues, requests for evidence, intent to deny notices, adjustment of status, and consular processing.